 The first thing to consider is that there is no legislative requirement to operate a colour-coded cleaning regime.
-However, it is generally considered good practice to adopt such a scheme when cleaning commercial premises and stops equipment being used in different areas e.g. toilet and then used in a kitchen.
+However, it is generally considered good practice to adopt such a scheme when cleaning commercial premises.

 As a result, and given the importance afforded to infection control, the cleaning industry has developed a widely used colour-coding system for all relevant cleaning equipment which should be used in the areas as identified by the various colours.